boltlabs-inc/zkchannels-spec/tezos/1-setup.md

 ### Global defaults
 #### `TezosEscrowAgent` global defaults
 * `self_delay`: an integer that represents the length of the dispute period.
 The same delay is applied to the `expiry` and `custClose` entrypoints.
 The value is interpreted in seconds.
-* `minimum_depth`: an integer that represents the minimum number of confirmations for the funding to be considered final.
+* `required_confirmations`: an integer that represents the minimum number of confirmations for the funding to be considered final.
 * `context-string`: a string set to `"zkChannels mutual close"`.
 This is contained in the tuple that gets signed when creating `mutual_close_signature`.
 #### `zkAbacus` global defaults
 * `close`: fixed scalar used to differentiate closing state and state.